wes-brooks/parallel/parallel-talk/slides.md

 - There is a combined stat/CS grid accessible via the `desk` servers (R on _some_ of these)

 ---
 title: More powerful parallelization
+subtitle: A pitfall!
+build_lists: true

+- _You_ need to make sure that each compute node has a working version of R
+- _You_ need to send any necessary R packages to the compute node.
+- My shorthand: any computer with "stat" in the name probably has R
+- Also, I test for R's presence when the job starts.
+- Theoretically, one could send R as _part_ of the job, but on Linux R links to system libraries in places like `/usr/bin`

+---
+title: More powerful parallelization